Anti-AZU1 Antibody (Rabbit Polyclonal antibody) General Information

 Recombinant Human AZU1 protein (Catalog#10660-H08H)

 Produced in rabbits immunized with purified, recombinant Human AZU1 (rhAZU1; Catalog#10660-H08H; NP_001691.1; Met 1-Pro 250).
 AZU1 specific IgG was purified by human AZU1 affinity chromatography

 This antibody can be stored at 2℃-8℃ for one month without detectable loss of activity.
-Antibody products are stable for twelve months from date of receipt when stored at -20℃ to -70℃.
+Antibody products are stable for twelve months from date of receipt when stored at -20℃ to -80℃.
 Preservative-Free.
 Sodium azide is recommended to avoid contamination (final concentration 0.05%-0.1%).
 It is toxic to cells and should be disposed of properly.
 Avoid repeated freeze-thaw cycles.

 Azurocidin (AZU1), also known as heparin-binding protein (HBP) or cationic antimicrobial protein 37 (CAP37), is an azurophil granule antibiotic protein, with monocyte chemotactic and antibacterial activity.
 The Azurophil granules, specialized lysosomes of the neutrophil, contain at least 10 proteins implicated in the killing of microorganisms.
 Azurocidin is a member of the serine protease family that includes Cathepsin G, neutrophil elastase (NE), and proteinase 3 (PR3), however, Azurocidin is not a serine proteinase since the active site serine and histidine residues are replaced.
 Neutrophils arriving first at sites of inflammation release Azurocidin, which acts in a paracrine fashion on endothelial cells causing the development of intercellular gaps and allowing leukocyte extravasation.
 It thus be regarded as a reasonable therapeutic target for a variety of inflammatory disease conditions.